hashicorp/katakoda/vault-kubernetes-csi/step3.md

 The volume mounted to the pod in the **step 8** expects a secret stored at the path `secret/data/db-pass`.

-First, start an interactive shell session on the `vault-0` pod.
+Start an interactive shell session on the `vault-0` pod.

 ```shell
 kubectl exec -it vault-0 -- /bin/sh